 Zayo expands Europe data centre network with new UK facility

-Zayo Group Holdings is looking to stamp its mark on the European data centre front by expanding its presence with a new facility in Feltham, the UK.
+Zayo Group Holdings is looking to stamp its mark on the European data center front by expanding its presence with a new facility in Feltham, the UK.

 The carrier-neutral facility is located at the centre of the UK's major telecom networks and minutes from Heathrow - Zayo says it will provide extensive interconnectivity as well as access to Zayo's global fibre backbone.

-“This new data centre strengthens our commitment to the UK, providing customers with an excellent option for colocation and high-capacity fibre connectivity,” says Zayo’s zColo business segment senior vice president TJ Karklins.
+“This new data center strengthens our commitment to the UK, providing customers with an excellent option for colocation and high-capacity fibre connectivity,” says Zayo's zColo business segment senior vice president TJ Karklins.

 “This facility will offer low-latency connectivity to Slough, city centre, and even around central London for connection directly to France and the rest of Europe.
 We look forward to delivering high-compliance, network-neutral solutions from our growing European platform.”